 Peelwood Family Medical Practice principal doctor Stephen Sun said he hoped the review offered reprieve for his practice.

 "It's good they're going to review us as a practice individually and I'm hoping that will have some reprieve for us but I can't see that being pushed forward to help us for this coming year," he said.

 "I've worked in the Peel region for 17 years and I've never been approached by anybody for consultation regarding the DPA classification.

-"I'm not sure about the other practices if the decision was made in consultation but if that were the case I don't think the change in DPA would've ever happened."
+"I'm not sure if the decision was made in consultation with other practices but if that were the case I don't think the change in DPA would've ever happened."

 Extension lead to no reprieve

 The assessment comes following Peel practices receiving a much sought-after extension to take on new registrars in 2022.